MarieDeVox/excited-english-female-vocal-dataset/README.md

 ["Hugging Face"](https://huggingface.co/datasets/MarieDeVox/high-energy-ui-vocal-dataset)
 ["Purchase Pack"](https://payhip.com/MarieDeVox)

 A specialized B2B speech data package consisting of high-fidelity, single-word vocal assertions delivered with a dynamic, high-energy inflection.
 Engineered specifically to solve the "uncanny valley" limitation in interactive voice applications, gaming audio pipelines, and conversational user interfaces.
+This dataset is completely risk-free, as the vendor is the sole creator of the complete package (including voice, production, and data curation).

 ---